Uncategorized

 Read MoreCreating a two-home concept

 “Regardless of how time is spent, what can we do to help our children feel a sense of belonging in each home?”
-Children need To be a connected and active part of each household.
-For their opinions and feeling to be considered about how time is spent yet parents remain decision makers.
-To know that…
+Children need What can you do?
+View more information about Christina’s book.

 Read MoreTelling others about your divorce